meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 draft: false
 ---

+Cybernetic techniques are fully visible in day to day society; seemingly out of nowhere in only a few years AI, Large Language Models, ubiquitous chat interfaces, image generators, movie generators, machine written scientific papers, and thirty-second middle school homework assignments are everywhere.
+This revolution is less of a surprising development and more the result of a long, slow, mechanization of thought and process with seeds all the way back to the earliest philosophical endeavors by classical thinkers in both the East and the West.
+Even though the principles have long existed, the technical requisites of the exercise, the necessary mathematics to pass the reins of control to a self regulating cybernetic authority did not exist until the early twentieth century when Norbert Weiner made the leap in understanding how automatic regulating mechanisms such as governed engines or automatically aimed artillery could be applied to any system of control.

-Cybernetic techniques are indispensable in domains where stability serves life rather than replaces it.
-As Dario Amodei observes in *Machines of Loving Grace*, powerful AI systems, if properly designed, have the potential to enhance human well-being across medicine, neuroscience, economic development, governance, and work.
-These technologies can amplify human capabilities, extend creative and scientific reach, and support structures that preserve life and flourishing—demonstrating that cybernetic principles need not be solely controlling.
+Dario Amodei observes in *Machines of Loving Grace* that powerful AI systems, if properly designed, have the potential to enhance human well-being across medicine, neuroscience, economic development, governance, and work.
+These technologies can amplify human capabilities, extend creative and scientific reach, and support structures that preserve life and flourishing — cybernetic principles need not be solely controlling.

-Yet these same principles carry risks.
+Nonetheless cybernetic principles carry risks of the gravest magnitude.
 Reading Norbert Wiener's foundational texts in 2025 reminds us how easily cybernetics slips from service to domination.
 Wiener did his breakthrough work on cybernetics in the immediate aftermath of World War II - a period haunted by mechanized violence and totalizing control.
-Axieties were high: Chaplin (in the *Great Dictator*) exorted his audience to reject the *"machine men, with their machine minds and machine hearts"*, while Orwell imagined the logical end of a system of total surveillance in *1984*.
+Axieties were high: Chaplin (in the *Great Dictator*) exorted his audience to reject the *"machine men, with their machine minds and machine hearts"*, while Orwell imagined the logical end of a self-perpetuating, self-regulating system of cybernetic control would be the totally serveilled and totally controlled world of *1984*; a world where the sole aim of the system is the system's own perpetuation.

-Wiener's work and his subsequent ethical alarm find their roots in his experience of the early twentieth center.
-A renowned prodigy, Wiener earned his PhD at the age of 19 from Harvard.
-His technical genius was channeled, at the invitation of Vannevar Bush, into wartime defense, where he devised a system for the control and aiming of anti-aircraft guns for the National Defense Research Committee.
-It was this applied work that led to a realization of broader principles at play, culminating in *Behavior, Purpose, and Teleology* (1943), which defined teleology - the goals of a system - as "purpose controlled by feedback."
+Norbert Wiener was a renowned mathematical prodigy, earning his PhD at the age of 19 from Harvard.
+After graduation, his technical genius was channeled at the invitation of Vannevar Bush into wartime defense, where he devised a system for the control and aiming of anti-aircraft guns for the National Defense Research Committee.
+It was this applied work that led to a realization of broader principles at play, culminating in *Behavior, Purpose, and Teleology* (1943), which defined the teleology a system (its goals) as "purpose controlled by feedback."
 The gravity of his creation soon became clear to him.
 In *A Scientist Rebels* (1947), he wrote that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* This was the beginning of an activist and contentious career defined by his refusal to compromise his ethics.

-In the decades since, power in the West has quietly reorganized around a **cybernetic grammar** of social order: **information flows, feedback loops, optimization, and control** replace law or ideology as organizing principle.
+In the decades since, power in the West has quietly reorganized around a cybernetic grammar of social order: information flows, feedback loops, optimization, and control replace law or ideology as fundamental organizing principles.
 How often have we heard the idea that biology is a processor of information?
-This modern technical framework reconfigures older forms of sovereign power with a diffuse, managerial governance by **modulation** rather than command.
-This shift, from social contract to algorithm, is difficult to perceive when embedded within it, yet clearly, it is underway; the focus group has expanded from small study to ubiquitous surveillance.
+This modern technical framework reconfigures older forms of sovereign power and scientific paradigm with a diffuse, managerial governance by modulation rather than command.
+This shift, from social contract to algorithm, is difficult to perceive when embedded within it, yet clearly it is underway; the focus group has expanded from the study of a small groups to ubiquitous surveillance.

-The proliferation of **Generative AI,** the continuous monitoring of **platform capitalism,** and the relentless optimization of **social media algorithms** confirm Wiener's most pessimistic warnings: we are building systems designed for **stability at the expense of human meaning and agency.** When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge cannot simply be understanding how this all works-we must reckon with the ways our freedoms and capacities are quietly absorbed into the logic of the machine.
+In this modern world of agentic work the continuous monitoring that is the bedrock of platform capitalism, the relentless optimization of social media algorithms, and data driven optimization have a constructed a new panopticon, a sociopticon, as it were.
+When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge cannot simply be understanding how this all works - we must reckon with the ways our freedoms and capacities are quietly absorbed into the logic of the machine.

-Today's defining political regime is **Cybernetic Power:** an order that privileges the **stabilization of systems** over the cultivation of human meaning, agency, or dissent.
+Today's defining political regime has come to resemble cybernetic power, and cybernetic power has come to exemplify Orwellian order: an order that privileges the stabilization of systems over the cultivation of human meaning, agency, or dissent.
 In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure a homeostasis of stable circulation of information.
 Individual striving for purpose is subsumed into system's imperatives.

 What does this hidden constitution of cybernetic power cost?
 What becomes impossible under its regime of optimization?

 > *Ubi ratio regnat, anima silet*
 > where optimization reigns, the soul falls silent.

-The ethical, technical, and philosophical dilemmas Norbert Wiener raised in the 1940's are the default settings of our digital world.
+The ethical, technical, and philosophical dilemmas Norbert Wiener warned us of in the 1940s are the default settings of today's digital world.

 ## Wiener's Warnings

 Norbert Wiener created the fundamental text of cybernetic control in 1948, with the publication of *Cybernetics: Control and Communication in the Animal and the Machine*.
 In it he lays out the principles of homeostatic system design, and inexorably drives the narrative to a conclusion with both positive and negative import.
-Even as he forges ahead, he interrupts frequently to lament the implications.
+Even as he forges ahead, he interrupts frequently to lament the implications:

 > *"Those of us who have contributed to the new science of cybernetics thus stand in a moral position which is, to say the least, not very comfortable.
 We have contributed to the initiation of a new science which, as I have said, embraces technical developments with great possibilities for good and for evil.
 We can only hand it over into the world that exists about us, and this is the world of Belsen and Hiroshima.
 We do not even have the choice of suppressing these new technical developments.
+They belong to the age...*"

+Having created cybernetics, he immediately casts the potential in terms of the concentration camp and atomic bomb.

+> *... and the most any of us can do by suppression is to put the development of the subject into the hands of the most irresponsible and most venal of our engineers.*

+He's a bit snide here, but wisely points out that attempts to gatekeep knowledge put it in the hands of those least equipped to deal with it wisely.
+He continues productively, with a caution, and a lament:

-They belong to the age, and the most any of us can do by suppression is to put the development of the subject into the hands of the most irresponsible and most venal of our engineers.
-The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
+> *The best we can do is to see that a large public understands the trend and the bearing of the present work, and to confine our personal efforts to those fields, such as physiology and psychology, most remote from war and exploitation.
 As we have seen, there are those who hope that the good of a better understanding of man and society which is offered by this new field of work may anticipate and outweigh the incidental contribution we are making to the concentration of power (which is always concentrated, by its very conditions of existence, in the hands of the most unscrupulous).
 I write in 1947, and I am compelled to say that it is a very slight hope."*

-This moral dilemma is starkly visible today; the postwar debate over convenience versus abuse has morphed into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
-Alignment explicitly seeks value preservation and modern AI is not classical cybernetics; nonetheless alignment itself risks becoming another internal feedback loop.
-Today in everyday discourse, we are grappling with the potential of a "singularity"—a final, inscrutable, apocalyptic teleology—that confirms Wiener’s worst fear: technical inevitability superseding human control.
+The postwar debate over convenience versus abuse has morphed today into the contemporary crisis of AI alignment and the existential risk posed by uncontrollable optimizing intelligence.
+Alignment explicitly seeks value preservation, and modern AI is not classical cybernetics; nonetheless pursuing alignment itself because another internal self-regulating feedback loop, potentially becoming a control gallery of systems watching systems.
+Martin Heidigger argued that such systems might function perfectly according to a logic insensible to human concerns, where those human concerns must yet be defined as computable, optimizable data points as resource to the machine.
+This represents the ultimate triumph of Jacques Ellul’s 'Technique' — an autonomous, self-augmenting process that renders human choice a mere formality.
+In today's everyday discourse, we are grappling with the potential of a "singularity" — a final, inscrutable, apocalyptic teleology, and end to end all ends — that confirms Wiener’s worst fear: technical inevitability superseding human control.

 He laid his views out plainly in a sequel volume, *The Human Use of Human Beings*.
 A society governed by feedback becomes a society without purpose-stability is privileged over meaning.
-Human beings, when embedded as components in a feedback system, risk losing **interiority**, **agency**, and **unpredictability**—the very things we might imagine we prize most about our condition:
+Human beings, when embedded as components in a feedback system, risk losing interiority, agency, and unpredictability — the very things we might imagine we prize most about our condition:

 > *"Any use of a human being in which less is demanded of him and less is attributed to him than his full status is a degradation and a waste."*

 This concern has always been primal, whether realized in the plantation, the workhouse, or the assembly line.
 Today, under the guise of platform labor, gig work, performance metrics, and out sourcing, humans are treated as fungible inputs by systems of control — reduced to modular, interchangeable, constantly tracked components in an optimized logistical system.

-For Wiener, entropy is the enemy; he calls on Gibbs to remind us that the forces eroding order in machines and minds are the same thermodynamic forces that drive the universe toward disorder:
+For Wiener, entropy is the enemy; he invokes Gibbs to remind us that the forces eroding order in machines and minds are the same thermodynamic forces that drive the universe toward disorder:

 > *"In control and communication we are always fighting nature's tendency to degrade the organized and to destroy the meaningful; the tendency, as Gibbs has shown us, for entropy to increase."*